Crosshatch: to fill an area by creating intersecting sets of parallel lines; to create something new from distinct but

 Established in the Spring of 2019, the Crosshatch Galleries represent an opportunity for the University Libraries and the Department of Art & Art History to explore ways to integrate art, creativity, and exploration into the Moody and Jones Libraries in interesting and unexpected ways.
-The goal of the project is to provide student artists with an on-campus, professionaly-managed gallery space alternative with access to the 1.1 million annual patrons of the Moody and Jones Libraries.
+The goal of the project is to provide student artists with an on-campus, professionally-managed gallery space alternative with access to the 1.1 million annual patrons of the Moody and Jones Libraries.
 A proposal form for the galleries is accessible at the bottom of this page.

 The Crosshatch Corridor offers a dynamic, contemplative environment in which to encounter student works created in a variety of mediums.
 The Crosshatch Corridor is primarily intended as a space for student work and features a rotating quarterly exhibit schedule.

 Who can exhibit in Crosshatch3?